ricdikulous/imx-unity-game-lessons/lessons/04-retreive-player-data-and-logout/README.md

     manager.SwitchState("Login");
 }
 ```
-- We will call this code from the `Profile` script to log the player out
+- We will call passport.Logout() to actually log the player out
+- This code function is public so we can use it in other places of the code

 ## Updating the Profile Script

-THe `Profile` script is responsible for what gets shown on the profile page.
+The `Profile` script is responsible for what gets shown on the profile page.

 ### Import the Immutable library